Best Offshore Jurisdictions for Asset Protection

 Fraudulent Transfer Protection

 Favor lies firmly in the hands of the settlor of trusts in the Cook Islands, Nevis, and Belize.
-This is supported by the short statute of limitations in the jurisdictions.
+The short statute of limitations on fraudulent conveyance strongly supports this.
 These jurisdictions give creditors only one year to two years to bring action against the settlor after the supposedly fraudulent transfer occurred.
 After the statute of limitations has run out on the fraudulent transfer claim, the assets in question are virtually untouchable by the creditor.
 This combination of factors provides a huge deterrent for creditors.
-Even if the lawsuit is brought to the Cook Islands within this time, there are tremendous barriers protecting the assets.
+Even if a creditor brings the lawsuit to the Cook Islands within this time, there are tremendous barriers protecting the assets.
 We started establishing offshore trusts in 1995.
 None of our clients that we have helped place money in a Cook Islands offshore trust have lost this money in a judgment.

-Asset protection strategies were not designed to help billionaires escape from paying taxes.
-They were designed to help honest, hard-working professionals from losing everything they have worked so hard to earn.
+The lawmakers did not design these asset protection strategies to help billionaires escape their taxes.
+They designed them to keep honest, hard-working professionals from losing everything they have worked so hard to earn.
 The unfortunate truth is that there are many unscrupulous people in the world who use lawsuits as a means of getting rich quickly.
 The asset protection structures available in the Cook Islands, Nevis, and Belize are 100% legal vehicles.
 They can be used to help wealthy individuals and their families protect their assets from these types of lawsuits.
 The strong legal advantages in the Cook Islands, Nevis, and Belize make them the premiere offshore destinations for asset protection.

 Access To Assets Under Legal Duress